 NOTE: Your California drivers license renewal notice will inform you if you qualify to renew online, by phone, or by mail.

-After renewing, you will receive a 90-day temporary card to use until you receive your permanent CA drivers license.
+After renewing, you will receive a temporary card valid for 90 days to use until you receive your permanent CA drivers license.

 If you don’t receive your permanent CA driver license within 60 days, call the CA DMV at (800) 777-0133.

 If you hold a valid driver license, you’ll be able to renew it up to:

 - 6 months before your expiration.